ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 };
 ```

+You will need to add a couple of imports for this to compile:

+- Add: `import useSession from '@/use/session';`
+- Add `RouteLocationNormalized` and `NavigationGuardNext` to the existing import from `vue-router`

-The guts of that function are:
+The guts of the `checkAuthStatus()` function are:

 - If we do not have a session, use `to.matched` to check each segment of the target route.
 If at least one segment in the route requires authentication redirect to the Login page.
 - Otherwise (either we have a session, or no segments required authentication), continue to the next hook in the pipeline.